In this article

 • Soliciting donors (email marketing, online donation platforms)

-One-time vs. variable vs. recurring costs
+Recurring vs. variable vs. one-time costs

 Establish expense, reimbursement, and credit card policies

-Making your nonprofit dollars go further requires discipline when it comes to expenses.
-Having a clear and thorough expense policy, reimbursement policy, and credit card policy can go far in helping your employees and stakeholders understand the difference between necessary and inappropriate spending.
+Establishing a clear and thorough expense policy, reimbursement policy, and credit card policy can go far in helping your employees and stakeholders understand the difference between necessary and inappropriate spending.

 These documents together outline a lot of key information related to how your organization spends its funds, including: